bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 As explained, using the `renv::snapshot()` function will generate a `renv.lock` file which will describe your project's dependencies.
 In order to restore the virtual environment from a `renv.lock` file you need to use the function `renv::restore()`.

 If you have an accurate `renv.lock` file from which you can `renv::restore()`, you do not need to run `source(here::here('dependencies.R'))` at the beginning of your notebook.
-In other words, you can replace
+In other words, if you used a `dependencies.R` file to load packages initially, you can now replace

 `source(here::here('dependencies.R'))`